Shopify/remote-dom/packages/polyfill/README.md

 ## Extensions

 Use `Window.with()` to create a reusable `Window` subclass with additional DOM APIs or behavior.
-Each extension installs itself on every new window and can return hooks that subscribe to DOM operations:
+An extension is a function with two distinct parts:

+- **The function body runs once per window, during construction.** It receives the new `Window` instance and can install or replace APIs on it, like `window.MutationObserver`.
+Use it for setup, not for reacting to DOM changes.
+- **The returned hooks run for the lifetime of the window.** They subscribe to DOM operations on that window, such as creating elements, setting attributes, and adding event listeners, and are called each time one of those operations happens.
+Returning hooks is optional.

 ```ts
 import {Window, type WindowExtension} from '@remote-dom/polyfill';